-Amazon EC2 instances are grouped into two families: standard and High-CPU.
+Amazon EC2 instances are grouped into three families: standard, High-CPU, and High-Memory.
 Standard instances have memory to CPU ratios suitable for most general purpose applications; High-CPU instances have proportionally more CPU resources than memory (RAM) and are well suited for compute-intensive applications.
+High-Memory instances have proportionally more memory resources and are well suited for high throughput applications, such as database and memory caching applications.

 When selecting instance types, you might want to use less powerful instance types for your web server instances and more powerful instance types for your database instances.
-Additionally, you might want to run CPU instance types for CPUintensive data processing tasks.